 Trans people have the right to use the correct facilities for their gender identity.
 Women/men-only spaces should be open to all who self define as women/men.

-There are also a number of gender neutral toilets located around campus for individuals that would prefer to use these, find a list of these here.
+There are also some gender neutral facilities located around campus for individuals that would prefer to use these.

 Warwick does not enforce a dress code that would ‘restrict an individual’s clothing or appearance based on gender identity’.

 Flexibility is required in dress codes whilst someone is early in transition as they will have to buy new clothes.
 This should be discussed with the individual, taking into account health and safety dress codes.

 For a student to change the name held on record, they would need a deed poll or statutory declaration.
 However, to change titles and gender, no documentation is required.
 There is no charge required for this.
 A substitute University card can also be issued on an agreed date.

 Replacement degree certificates can be issued in a new legal name.

 More information on this will be provided in the practice section of this guidance but Warwick’s policy states that options for title such as ‘Mx’ and ‘no title’ should be made available.
 Options for gender identity such as ‘other’ and ‘prefer not to say’ should also be included.

 All official university correspondence should use non-gendered terminology when referring to a group of individuals or an individual of unspecified gender identity.